smhc/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

     When defined, the check will ensure public method names will add the prefixed with the given value (regardless of casing).

+.. option:: PublicMethodShortSizeThreshold

+    Identifier naming checks won't be enforced for public method names having a length less than or equal to this setting.

 .. option:: PublicMethodSuffix

     When defined, the check will ensure public method names will add the